 A: Pfizer continues to explore and apply new technological developments to prevent counterfeiting.
 The company uses special packaging and printing techniques that make counterfeiting both more difficult to do and easier to spot.

-Pfizer is also working to 1) protect legitimate supply chains, 2) stop counterfeits at the source, 3) stop counterfeits at the borders, and 4) monitor the Internet (including Craigslist) for counterfeits.
+Pfizer is also working to 1) protect legitimate supply chains, 2) stop counterfeits at the source, 3) stop counterfeits at the borders, and 4) monitor the Internet for offers of counterfeit medicines.
 Additionally, the company is committed to increasing cooperation with law enforcement agencies to successfully prosecute counterfeiters as well as promoting proactive public policy that will help eliminate counterfeiting.